-1.12 Inventory
+1.12Inventory

 Inventory is valued at a rate based on the market equivalent of the prevailing gold price which is continually variable.
-Inventory cost is determined using a matrix of unit costs such as electricity, labour, chemicals and capital equipment such as excavators and dump trucks.
+Inventory production cost is determined using a matrix of unit costs such as electricity, labour, chemicals and capital equipment such as excavators and dump trucks.

-1.13 Property
+1.13Production Property

-The Company is primarily engaged in the exploration of gold ore bearing properties.
-Properties are invested or operated under long term exploration agreements from local partners.
+The Company is primarily engaged in the development and production of gold ore bearing properties.
+Properties are invested or operated under long term production agreements from local partners.
 Acquisition costs are capitalized in accordance with U.S. GAAP when management has determined that future benefits consisting of a contribution to future cash inflows, have been identified and adequate financial resources are available to complete the required investment.

-1.14 Revenue Recognition
+1.14Revenue Recognition